 If you want to keep your betting activity separate from your everyday banking.
-It’s a great idea to open a bank account just for matched betting.
+It’s a great idea to open a bank account just for Matched Betting.

-Having a dedicated ‘matched betting bank’ will help you see it as a small business.
+Having a dedicated ‘Matched Betting bank’ will help you see it as a small business.

 This helps avoid the temptation to spend your profits too early.

-Will matched betting affect my credit rating/score?
+Will this affect my credit rating/score?